METROPOLITAN RICHMOND WOMEN’S BAR ASSOCIATION

 (d) A Judicial Candidate Endorsement Committee member shall disqualify herself from participating in screening of all candidates for a judicial vacancy or vacancies if that committee member (i) is a candidate or is a member of the immediate family of any candidate; or (ii) is a business partner of any candidate; or (iii) is affiliated with the same law firm or the same legal department or office as any candidate; or (iv) feels that for any reason that member cannot fairly evaluate a candidate.

 (f) The details of the Judicial Candidate Endorsement Committee’s deliberations are to be kept strictly confidential.
-Any material created or submitted relating to the selection process shall be collected by the chair of the Judicial Candidate Endorsement Committee for safekeeping or otherwise destroyed at the end of each round of deliberations.
+Any material created or submitted relating to the selection process shall be collected by the chair of the Judicial Candidate Endorsement Committee and destroyed at the end of each round of deliberations.

 (g) Any candidate may submit one letter of support (not to exceed 1,500 words) from a member of the Association whose dues are current to the chair of the Judicial Candidate Endorsement Committee, or her designee.
 A candidate may also submit a resume or curriculum vitae (not to exceed 1,500 words).
 No member of the Judicial Candidate Endorsement Committee who participated in the interviewing and/ or evaluation of candidates may submit a letter of support for any candidate.
-As soon as possible after the expiration of the deadline for submitting letters of support, the Judicial Candidate Endorsement Committee shall post all such letters in the password-protected area of the Association’s web site, and shall mail or transmit by facsimile such letters to any member who has indicated in writing to the Association’s secretary or her designee a preference to receive such information by mail or facsimile.
+As soon as possible after the expiration of the deadline for submitting letters of support, the Judicial Candidate Endorsement Committee shall post all such letters in the password-protected area of the Association’s web site.

 4.4.2 Report of the Judicial Candidate Endorsement Committee.
-As soon as practicable, the chair of the Judicial Candidate Endorsement Committee shall report to the President the candidate(s) it deems highly qualified, and/ or qualified for the judicial vacancy or vacancies under consideration, or that “no finding” about the candidate(s) has been made, and shall post that same information at a password protected location on the Association’s web site, along with a ballot for each judicial vacancy under consideration.
-At that same time, by email, facsimile or U.S. mail, according to the preference expressed by each member, the Judicial Candidate Endorsement Committee shall notify the membership of such posting.
+As soon as practicable, the chair of the Judicial Candidate Endorsement Committee shall report to the Board of Directors the candidate(s) it deems highly qualified, and/ or qualified for the judicial vacancy or vacancies under consideration, or that “no finding” about the candidate(s) has been made.
+Notification of the availability of the committee’s findings shall be given to the membership at large, and shall post that same information at a password protected location on the Association’s web site.

 4.4.3 Judicial Endorsements.
 The President or her designee shall disclose the name(s) of the candidate(s) endorsed by the Association to the proper authorities and any other person or organization(s) deemed appropriate by the Board of Directors, provided that all such disclosures are hereby specifically limited and restricted to those permitted by the tax exempt status of the Association.